Docs Menu

 • Embedded or Linked Objects

-Flexible Sync uses subscriptions and permissions to determine which data to sync with your App Services App using Atlas Device Sync.
-The @realm/react library streamlines permissions and queries.
+Flexible Sync uses subscriptions and permissions to determine what data to sync with your App.
+You must have at least one subscription before you can read from or write to a realm with Flexible Sync enabled.
+The @realm/react library streamlines permissions and queries for sync subscriptions.

 Before you can add Flexible Sync subscriptions to a React Native client, you must: